 Dedicated training courses and schemes deliver targeted, practical experience to Users via the tools they use daily.
 With training, Users gain the knowledge and confidence they need to use such applications effectively.
 This drives improved communication, collaboration and business information analysis.
 Most importantly, though, it will lead to data security best practice.
 Users familiar with the tools they are working with, are less likely to make mistakes.

-Companies in breach of the GDPR face regulatory sanctions and reputational damage, at a minimum.
+At a minimum Companies in breach of the GDPR face regulatory sanctions and reputational damage.
 The scale at which changes are coming – and the fines that come with them – is monumental.
 Large organisations would suffer a massive setback if fined 4% of their annual income.
 But, for SMEs, the potential threat of a regulatory fine may be enough to shut them down for good.
 Organisations should, therefore, seek potential Managed Service and Cloud providers to assess their situation regarding GDPR compliance.